-- a. the solid and liquid phases have the same vapor pressure, and hence are in equilibrium with each other.
+- a.
+The solid and liquid phases have the same vapor pressure, and hence are in equilibrium with each other.
 The term vapor pressure refers to the "escaping tendency" of the solid into the gas phase and the "escaping tendency" of the liquid into the gas phase.
 It is important to realize that gas, solid and liquid are all in equilibrium during melting.
 If the two vapor pressures are the same, then the escaping tendency of solid into liquid and liquid into solid are the same.
-When this is stated, it does not mean that the solid and liquid have high vapor pressures at the melting temperature (which is much lower than the boiling point), it just means they have the same vapor pressure. - liquid phases.b. the energy of vibration (which increases with increasing temperature) is sufficient to overcome the forces that hold the crystal together (i.e., the lattice energy).
-Hence, solids having a strong crystal lattice have high melting points. - c. the solid liquefies.
+When this is stated, it does not mean that the solid and liquid have high vapor pressures at the melting temperature (which is much lower than the boiling point), it just means they have the same vapor pressure.
+Obviously the main process during melting is the equilibrium between the solid and the liquid phases. - b.
+The energy of vibration (which increases with increasing temperature) is sufficient to overcome the forces that hold the crystal together (i.e., the lattice energy).
+Hence, solids having a strong crystal lattice have high melting points. - c.
+The solid liquefies.